-Whether you are looking to start preparing for your career in healthcare as a medical coder or biller, or if you are looking to eventually pursue a bachelor's degree in Technical Management with a Health Information Management specialization, a certificate in Medical Billing and Coding can be the first step.
+Whether you are looking to get started in healthcare as a medical coder or biller, or if you plan to eventually pursue a bachelor's degree, a certificate in Medical Billing and Coding can be the first step.

-- Use Medical Billing and Coding as a stepping stone to a more advanced career
+- Use Medical Billing and Coding as a stepping stone to a more advanced opportunities

 - DeVry University offers the flexibility of online courses

-- More than 100 career services professionals at DeVry University speak to employers every day to help find our graduates successful careers
+- More than 100 career services professionals at DeVry University speak to employers every day to help our graduates with their career search

-- DeVry University is committed to offer you the highest quality of education and student care to help ensure a successful completion of your program
+- DeVry University is committed to offer you the highest quality of education and student care to help ensure the successful completion of your program

 Certificate Completion Requirements